vmroycroft/wowql/README.md

 A GraphQL wrapper for the World of Warcraft Game Data APIs and Profile APIs.
 Built with [Apollo Server](https://www.apollographql.com/docs/apollo-server/).

 Some WoW endpoints still need to be implemented.
-See the `Implementation Status` section for the WoW endpoints that have been implemented.
+See the `Implementation Status` section for a list of the WoW endpoints and their status.

 ## Quick Start